-Ladysmith is working at being at FireSmart Community.
-FireSmart homes and neighbourhoods allow firefighters to concentrate on fighting the wildfire – which ultimately saves more homes and lives.
+Ladysmith is working at being a FireSmart Community.
+FireSmart homes and neighbourhoods allow firefighters to concentrate on fighting the wildfire, which ultimately saves more homes and lives.
+Communities where residents take proactive measures to reduce their vulnerability are more likely to withstand a wildfire without requiring fire department intervention.

 Some of these preventative measures cost very little and reduce fire dangers by a great deal.